StackVista/stackstate-docs/configure/security/authentication/keycloak.md

        - **usernameField** - Optional: The field in the OIDC user profile that should be used as the username.
 By default this will be the `preferred_username`.
        - **groupsField** - Optional: StackState will always, and by default only, use the `roles` Keycloak provides.
 But it can also add roles from the field specified here.
 This is mainly useful when Keycloak is mapping roles/groups from a third-party system.

-2. In `authentication.yaml` - map user roles from KeyCloak to the correct StackState subjects  using the `roles.guest`, `roles.powerUser` or `roles.admin` settings  (see the example above):
-    - **roles** - for details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
+2. In `authentication.yaml` - map user roles from KeyCloak to the correct StackState subjects  using the `roles.guest`, `roles.powerUser` or `roles.admin` settings  (see the example above).
+For details, see the [default StackState roles](/configure/security/rbac/rbac_permissions.md#predefined-roles).
 More StackState roles can also be created, see the [RBAC documentation](/configure/security/rbac/README.md).

 3. Store the file `authentication.yaml` together with the `values.yaml` from the StackState installation instructions.